MojganSamandarali/MojganSamandarali.github.io/_portfolio/portfolio-1.md

 # Technical Challenges and Solutions

 Implementing the MCA required careful selection of variables and interpretation of dimensions.
 For example, identifying statistically significant categories and investigating R-squared values for each category ensured robustness in the analysis.
-Additionally, the clustering results were overlaid on the MCA plot using the ggplot2 library’s advanced features, creating an intuitive visualization that highlighted key insights.
+Additionally, the clustering results were overlaid on the MCA plot using the **ggplot2** library’s advanced features in R, creating an intuitive visualization that highlighted key insights.

 # Results
 This analysis revealed distinct clusters among grassroots innovators, categorized by factors such as career background and innovation field.
 The findings provide valuable insights into how these clusters vary by region and demographics, contributing to targeted policy suggestions aimed at supporting innovation in diverse contexts.